Agatha Christie’s Evil Under the Sun-1982

 The setup remains the same, only the setting changed, as the affluent characters flock to a swanky resort area for fun and frolicking amid the Adriatic island with a saucer full of secrets and enough intrigue to last a lifetime.
 Peter Ustinov returns as detective Poirot in a very good effort.
 The man sleuths his way to a final revelation common in these films as the whodunit culminates in unmasking the murderer or murderers and bringing them to justice.
 Spoiler alert- there are two killers.
 The juicy reveal takes place as all suspects are gathered and nervously fret possible accusations.

-The action starts off mysteriously in the North York Moors when a hiker finds a strangled, female victim.
-In quick fashion Hercule Poirot is asked to examine a diamond belonging to rich industrialist, Sir Horace Blatt (Colin Blakely).
-The diamond deemed a fake, Blatt’s mistress, famous actress Arlena Stuart Marshall (Diana Rigg) has suspicion cast upon her.
+The action starts mysteriously in the North York Moors when a hiker finds a strangled, female victim.
+Quickly, Hercule Poirot is asked to examine a diamond belonging to rich industrialist, Sir Horace Blatt (Colin Blakely).
+The diamond is deemed a fake, Blatt’s mistress, famous actress Arlena Stuart Marshall (Diana Rigg) has suspicion cast upon her.
 Events then switch to the resort island as we are left to ponder what the dead woman at the beginning has to do with anything.
 In good time the audience finds out and this is ultimately satisfying.

 Delicious are the scenes featuring Daphne and Arlena going toe-to-toe and truthfully, there are just not enough of them.
 Bitch versus bitch, as they trade barbs and snickering insults with glee, Smith and Rigg clearly enjoy their roles and the audience is treated as such.
 Rigg is great as the bad girl, relishing in offending nearly everyone she encounters, and Smith speaks volumes with her eyes.